2010 Asia Policy Assembly: Keynote Address

 Policy Challenges and Opportunities for the United States in Asia

-By James B. Steinberg, U.S. Department of State
+Keynote address by James B. Steinberg, Deputy Secretary of State, U.S. Department of State

 June 17, 2010